domdelorenzo/kerouac/README.md

 ## ***Quick Start***

+* Click the *New User* registration link to create an account
+* log in witn your username and password
+* Enter a document title and click *New Document* to create a blank document
+* Click the document in the left navigation panel to begin editing.
+* Type Ctrl+ 's' to save your work!

-Get up and running with a development server using the following commands
+If self-hosting, you can clone this repository and run a development server using the following commands:

 ```javascript
 // Install all dependencies for client & server